malocclusion teeth

 Regular Dental Check-ups:

 Having regular dental check-ups with your dentist is necessary.
 It should be typically every six months.
 This allows your dentist to keep track of your teeth alignment and the development of your bite.
-These visits are important for catching any signs of Malocclusion early on, letting you be treated on time if needed.
+These visits are important for catching any signs of malocclusion, lost teeth, cavities or gum disease.
+This will help in being treated early on.

 Early Evaluation of Your Teeth and Jaws: